-A lump is the most common sign of initial and interval breast cancer.
+A lump is the earliest and most common sign of breast cancer.

 “The odds of screen-detected cancer was 10 times higher for screening examinations where a lump was reported.”